What is InfraTech?

 Across roads, rail, utilities, buildings and estates, the digital environment around infrastructure is becoming thicker, more capable and more consequential.
 More signals can be captured.
-More workflows are being digitised.
 More systems are shaping how assets are seen, understood and managed.
 More operational decisions now depend, at least in part, on the quality of that digital layer around the physical world.

 That shift needs a name.